quantumjim/Quantum-Computation-course-Basel/README.md

 ## Course Content

-This course is an introduction to quantum computation, suitable for students with a physics, nanoscience, computer science or mathematical background.
+This course is an introduction to quantum computation, with a focus in the last third on quantum error correction.
+It is suitable for students with a physics, nanoscience, computer science or mathematical background.
 Theologians and philosophers have also been known to try it out!

+The language of instruction is English.

 ## Course Text

 The course will be based on the [Qiskit textbook](https://github.com/NCCR-SPIN/qiskit-textbook/blob/main/content/preface.ipynb).
 Links to specific pages will be given for each lecture.
 Note that this textbook is no longer maintained, and so does not reflect the most recent version of Qiskit.

 ## Lectures

 The course consists of the following set of lectures.
 We will aim to do slightly more than one per week.
-All lectures will be given in person, but [video versions](https://www.youtube.com/playlist?list=PLaU1vYImkPDxyqJ6zHAs8W92fYKsfXsV-) of many lectures are available also.
-Links to the pertinent parts of the Qiskit textbook can be found in the video descriptions.
+All lectures will be given in person (14:15, [Seminarzimmer 4.1](https://vorlesungsverzeichnis.unibas.ch/ajax/room.cfm?id=8210)), but [video versions](https://www.youtube.com/playlist?list=PLaU1vYImkPDxyqJ6zHAs8W92fYKsfXsV-) of many lectures are available also.
+For those, links to the pertinent parts of the Qiskit textbook can be found in the video descriptions. **Let me know if any link doesn't work!**

 * Lecture 1: [The Atoms of Computation and What is Quantum](https://youtu.be/myzcjukQUFc)
 * Lecture 3: [Representing Single Qubit States and Gates](https://www.youtube.com/watch?v=GdRt8vO9xY8)